nbro/andz/tests/README.md

-# Tests
+# Testing

-A few algorithms and data structures that I would like to test first:
+## TODO

 - TST

-- Queue
+## To refactor

+- All tests for the data structures except for Queue.
-- MinPriorityQueue
+- forward Euler method